 Here’s how one person is using DNA + genealogy research to discover the identities of her biological grandparents.
 She’s faced with a common DNA question: Which daughter in a family was the biological mother?

-Recently I’ve been working with Libby in our Mentoring Session program.
+Recently I’ve been working with Libby in our Coaching Session program.
 Libby has been seeking the identities of her father’s parents: her biological grandparents.
 I share this story with Libby’s permission.

 Finding biological grandparents